0HuanyuLi0/node-assessment-loanoptions/README.md

 ### Features
 - Use `axios` package to fetch data
+- Print `Fetching data...` when the program fetching data
 - Assign arguments to an `Object` according to arguments type, which means arguments order is insensitive.
 For example, you can get the same results by running `node main.js books 2` or `node main.js 2 books`
+- Arguments input checker:
+    - If you enter more than two arguments, it will return a `warning` message and exit the program
+    - If you enter two number type arguments or two string type arguments, it will return a `warning` message and exit the program
-- Arguments input check.
-If you enter a negative number for `limit`, it will return a warning
+    - If you enter a negative number for `limit`, it will return a `warning` message and exit the program

+- There are 5 modes, please see `How to run` section.

+### How to run
-- There are 4 modes:
+There are 5 modes:
 1. No arguments.
 It will return whole data sorted by `API` decreasing alphabetically.
     `node main.js`
 2. One `number` type argument.
 It will return the first `number` of data.
     `node main.js 5`
 3. One `string` type argument.
 It will return data with that `category`.
     `node main.js books`
+4. One `string` type argument but there is no matching results.
+It will return `No results`.
+    `node main.js book`
-    4. Two arguments.
+5. Two arguments.
 It will return `limit` number of data with that `category`.
     `node main.js books 5` or `node main.js 5 books`
-### How to run
-- `node main.js category limit`
-    e.g.  `node main.js Weather 5` or `node main.js weather 5` (arguments order is insensitive)

 ### Instructions